jbcodeforce/jbcodeforce.github.io/docs/coding/tekton.md

 *It looks it is still in alpha release so may not be kept.*

-Example of resource for git repo:
+Example of PipelineResource for git repo:

 ```yaml
 apiVersion: tekton.dev/v1alpha1